apache/flink-web/_posts/2015-08-24-introducing-flink-gelly.md

 Flink’s `IterateDelta` operator permits exploitation of this property as well as the execution of computations solely on the active parts of the graph.
 The operator receives two inputs:

-1. the ** Solution Set **, which represents the current state of the input and
+1. the **Solution Set**, which represents the current state of the input and
-2. the ** Workset**, , which determines which parts of the graph will be recomputed in the next iteration.
+2. the **Workset**, which determines which parts of the graph will be recomputed in the next iteration.

 In the SSSP example above, the Workset contains the vertices which update their distances.
 The user-defined iterative function is applied on these inputs to produce state updates.